Illustrator Resources

 4 Easy Ways To Get Eyes On Your Artwork:

-Each issue of the Bulletin features many pieces of spot art submitted by members.
-Members receive $50 for each piece that is used.
-SCBWI retains only the first-time rights, the artist keeps all other rights to use the art.
+Each issue of the Bulletin features many pieces of spot art submitted by members who receive $50 for each piece that is used.
+SCBWI retains only the first-time rights and the artist keeps all other rights to use the art.
 All SCBWI members are eligible to enter by submitting one or more spot illustrations following the guidelines below.
 In addition, each issue of the Bulletin features a winning “Art Spot” illustration, chosen from the pool of submissions.
 The art spot winner receives $100 for their winning piece.
-Submitting is easy.
+Submitting is easy!

 Here are the guidelines: